+'''

+revoke (task_id, destination=None, terminate=False, signal='SIGTERM', kwargs)

+'''

-''' Control.revoke (task_id, destination=None, terminate=False, signal='SIGTERM', kwargs) Tell all (or specific) workers to revoke a task by id. '''
+Tell all (or specific) workers to revoke a task by id (or list of ids).

 If a task is revoked, the workers will ignore the task and not execute it after all.